-- a) The student has to register for the Summer track, attend the classes, satisfy the minimum attendance requirements, re-earn his/her CAM and then appear for the ESE(or) - b) The student can retain the earned CAM during the regular semester, and appear for the ESE for the second time.
-If he/she obtains an RA grade in the second attempt (1 Regular attempt and 1 Arrear attempt), then the student shall re-register for the course in the Summer track. - 7.5.2.
-If the student obtains an RA grade in a Human Excellence course he/she will re-register when it is offered next. - 7.5.3.
-If a student obtains an RA grade in any of the components (Theory or Lab or Project) of an embedded course, he/she has to re-register only for that course component (in which he/she obtained an RA grade)when offered in the summer track (vide clause 7.5.1. (a)) or appear for the ESE (only for the component in which he/she has failed) of an embedded course (vide clause 7.5.1.(b)) .
-Until the student passes all the components of an embedded course it will be considered as an 'RA' grade for that course. - 7.5.4.
-If a student obtains an RA grade in a professional elective or an open elective, the student may register for the same or any other professional elective or open elective course respectively if and when offered next. - 7.5.5.
-If a student has completed the 6 semesters and has obtained RA grade in one or more courses, he can register and appear for arrear examination directly whenever conducted next.
+- 7.5.6 If the student obtains an RA grade in a mandatory non-credit courses (eg. Human Excellence course) he/she will re-register when it is offered next. - 7.5.7 If a student obtains an RA grade in any of the components (Theory or Lab or Project) of an embedded course, he/she has to re-register only for that course component (in which he/she obtained an RA grade) when offered in the summer/winter track (vide clause 7.5.1) or appear for the ESE (only for the component in which he/she has failed) of an embedded course (vide clause 7.5.1).
+Until the student passes all the components of an embedded course it will be considered as an 'RA' grade for that course. - 7.5.8 If a student obtains an RA grade in a professional elective or an open elective, the student may register for the same or any other professional elective or open elective course respectively if and when offered next. - 7.5.9 If a student has completed the 8 semesters and has obtained RA grade in one or more courses, he can register and appear for arrear examination directly whenever conducted next.